This article may contain compensated links. Please read disclaimer for more info.

-Château de Chambord has ground floor and first floor.
-The second-floor consists of different terraces with panoramic views.
+Château de Chambord has a ground floor and a first floor.
+The second floor consists of different terraces with panoramic views.

 The most interesting rooms and halls to visit are located in the keep.
 We recommend starting your visit with the 20-minute audiovisual located on the ground floor, in the first room on your left.

-Here’s a peek of our favorite places inside Château de Chambord.
+Here’s a peek at our favorite places inside Château de Chambord.

 Château de Chambord Interior

 Unlike the Palace of Versailles, where all the rooms and halls are magnificent, Château de Chambord’s interior did not impress us.
 The château has different furnished 17th-century and 18th-century apartments that recall various sojourns of the latest tenants in Chambord.

 On the first floor, there are the royal lodgings used by King François I during his last stay in Chambord.
 There’s also the reconstruction of a small theatre where Molière performed two of his most famous comedies for King Louis XIV and his court.